 As for rainproofing, hmm.
 The Nano Puff features a strong shell and fresh coating of DWR which seems to give it an acceptable level of water resistance.
 The weather was fine when I tested it so I took it home and poured a glass over it to see how it held up!
 Whilst I am confident that the Nano Puff Hoody could comfortably handle light rain showers, I would not like to encounter a torrential downpour.

-Therefore, this is not strictly speaking a “waterproof jacket” and I would worry that prolonged exposure to rain would take its toll on the insulation.
+Therefore, the Patagonia Nano is not strictly speaking a “waterproof jacket” and I would worry that prolonged exposure to rain would take its toll on the insulation.
 If you’re in the market for a more hardcore rain jacket, then check out either the Patagonia XYZ or the Arc’teryx Beta.
 Alternatively, pack an umbrella with you and open it up if the rain gets too heavy.

 One thing you can do with this sort of jacket though is to combine it with an outer hard shell and use it as a mid-layer for good all-around protection.